fluttergems/awesome-open-source-flutter-apps/CONTRIBUTING.md

 ### I have not contributed to any open source project before.
 Will I get any guidance?

 In case you are new to the open source ecosystem, we would be more than happy to guide you through the entire process.
 Just join our [Discord server](https://bit.ly/heyfoss) and drop a message in relevant channel.

+## Bug fixes/ Improvements

+You can also send across a PR fixing bugs, typos, correct App name, etc.